UNUSUAL PEOPLE

 c) Steve lives in Oxford.

-d) Mrs. Brown’s son lives in Japan.
+d) Mrs. Brown’s son lives

 e) Stella lives in Africa.